atsa-es/binder-environment/README.md

 # Set-up for your binder JupyterHub

 `requirements.txt`, `postBuild` and `install.R` are what you need.
 The file in `labconfig` is to change the default behavior of the JupyterLab and is not required (but nice).
-In `requirements.txt` you set the R version and date.
+In `runtime.txt` you set the R version and date.
 Basically this will use the [Microsoft R time machine](https://mran.microsoft.com/timemachine) to get R and associated packages for a certain date.
 That way you make sure that all the packages should work together.
 There might be some futzing to get a date and R versions that works well for you.
 Note that the RStudio version on Binder is old and might not work with the newest R versions.

 # Making the Binder image

-To make the binder image (which takes forever), I copy the URL of thie repo (binder-environment) and paste it into the box on [mybinder.org](https://mybinder.org/)
+To make the binder image (which takes forever), I copy the URL of this repo (binder-environment) and paste it into the box on [mybinder.org](https://mybinder.org/)

 The image making fails about 4 times out of 5 for me.
 Look at the errors but often I just have to retry.
 The slow part seems to be the installation of all the packages in [atsalibrary](https://github.com/atsa-es/atsalibrary).